-Hey, Camp Folks!
+Hey, Camp Fans!

 We saw such a great response to our annual ‘Share Your Camp Story’ Contest at Everything Summer Camp in 2018 that we’re still going strong publishing each submission right here on the Blog in the New Year.
 Your stories were fantastic and it’s such a fun time reading through them!